Overview

 Temperature inversions are most common during calm, clear evenings and early mornings.
 Inversion analysis uses temperature profile data from the NWS radiosonde station at Upton, NY (OKX) as reference background.
 The Weather Correlation Analysis page does not currently surface inversion-period flags.

-Flight Categories: VFR, MVFR, IFR
+Flight Categories: VFR, MVFR, IFR, LIFR

 Lower flight categories generally mean fewer operations but do not eliminate them — instrument-rated pilots and aircraft can still operate in reduced conditions.